1999 Virginia Tech Hokies football team: James Madison

 Freshman Michael Vick ran for three touchdowns in the first 22 minutes of the game, but left due to an injury after he somersaulted into the end zone on the third score.
 Playing in his first collegiate game, Vick had run for 54 yards, and thrown for 110 yards in leading the Hokies to a 24–0 lead that turned into a 47–0 win.
 Shyrone Stith led the Hokies on the ground with 122 yards on 18 carries.
 Andre Kendrick had 11 carries for 45 yards including a 2-yard touchdown that capped the scoring.
 Andre Davis scored on a 22-yard reverse and backup quarterback Dave Meyer had the other rushing touchdown for Tech.
 Shayne Graham kicked a 32-yard field goal.
 Corey Moore had a sack and two tackles for loss, including one that resulted in a JMU safety in the second quarter.

+The win illustrated the offensive talents that made Vick such a hot prospect among freshmen players for the program.
+The young athlete's first appearance demonstrated a blend of running ability, accurate throwing, and pocket presence.
+Nevertheless, he sustained an injury due to celebrating in an unorthodox manner, which often leads commentators to comment on the dangers of playing like him.